My Summer of Love: Critical reception

-The film was met with acclaim from critics.
-On Rotten Tomatoes it has a "Certified Fresh" approval rating of 90% based on reviews from 90 critics, with an average rating of 7.45/10.
+On Rotten Tomatoes the film has an approval rating of 90% based on reviews from 90 critics, with an average rating of 7.45/10.
 The website's critical consensus states: "My Summer of Love is a moody, bittersweet love story featuring outstanding performances from the leads."
-On Metacritic it has a weighted average score of 82 out of 100 based on 31 reviews, indicating "universal acclaim".
+On Metacritic it has a weighted average score of 82 out of 100 based on 31 reviews.

-Roger Ebert of the Chicago Sun-Times, who gave it 3/4 stars, described it as "a movie that is more about being an age, than coming-of-age" and appreciated Pawlikowski's pacing of the film.
+Roger Ebert of the Chicago Sun-Times, who gave it three out of four, described it as "a movie that is more about being an age, than coming-of-age" and appreciated Pawlikowski's pacing.
 The New York Times's A.O.
 Scott termed it "a triumph of mood and implication", and James Berardinelli of ReelViews called it a "gem" lost in the "hype" of Hollywood blockbusters.
-Ty Burr of The Boston Globe deemed it "a conceit on a number of levels" and "confused between an 'artistic' lesbian movie and Heavenly Creatures", while commending Blunt's performance and the cinematography and declaring that "at its most interesting, [it] offers us the sight of people desperately embracing faith in the hopes it will pull them through."
-Steve Schneider of Orlando Weekly called it "slight and predictable at its core" but praised the performances and the "black humor" between the female characters "that endows the movie with most of its genuinely entertaining moments."
+Ty Burr of The Boston Globe deemed it "a conceit on a number of levels" and "confused between an 'artistic' lesbian movie and Heavenly Creatures", while commending Blunt's performance and the cinematography and declaring that "at its most interesting, [it] offers us the sight of people desperately embracing faith in the hopes it will pull them through".
+Steve Schneider of Orlando Weekly called it "slight and predictable at its core" but praised the performances and the "black humor" between the female characters "that endows the movie with most of its genuinely entertaining moments".

-Autostraddle listed the film as #19 in a ranking of the 102 Best Lesbian Movies of All Time.
+Autostraddle listed the film as number 19 in a ranking of the 102 Best Lesbian Movies of All Time.